eepj/stm32-ds1307/README.md

 # DS1307_for_STM32_HAL
-An STM32 HAL library written for the DS1307 real-time clock IC.
+An STM32 HAL library for the DS1307 real-time clock IC.

 ## To test
 * Minimal setup: